What Is a Grant Application?

 - Pilot data (relevant to your research to show its feasibility)

-- Stipulating well written biographical sketches (sketches) to enhance your chances for success.
+- Stipulating well-written biographical sketches (sketches) to enhance your chances for success.
 SciENcv, an electronic system supporting multiple research agencies, will help you develop your biosketch and automatically format it according to the NIH requirements.

 - An overview of the research design

-- Study designs with thorough analysis to score your mentioned aims identifying clearly the partners you are working with, describing the roles and responsibilities of the various parties, and including letters of support from the partners outlining their commitments to the project
+- Study designs with thorough analysis to score your mentioned aims by identifying clearly the partners you are working with, describing the roles and responsibilities of the various parties, and including letters of support from the partners outlining their commitments to the project

 - Setup and procedures for recruitment and sampling